irods/irods_client_nfsrods/README.md

 At this time, this file should not be modified.
 Administrators are expected to limit access to the mount point through other means.

 #### Configuration File: log4j.properties
-NFSRODS uses Log4j 2 for managing and writing log files.
+NFSRODS uses [Log4j 2](https://logging.apache.org/log4j/2.x/) for managing and writing log files.
 The default config will log messages with a level >= `WARN` to `stdout`.
 Configuring Log4j is out of scope for this documentation.
-It should be easy to google steps on this.

 #### Configuration File: server.json
 You'll need to set each option to match your iRODS environment.
 Each option is explained below.